Chuo-ku Tourism Association Official Blog

 A variety of sweets limited to the main store of Ginza Matsuzaki Senbei

-[Mapo ★] January 28, 2011 13:00
+[Map★] 13:00 on January 28, 2011

-Ginza Matsuzaki Senbei is a long-established rice cracker that has been over 190 years old.
+Ginza Matsuzaki Senbei is a long-established rice cracker that has been over 190 years old,

-There are other stores such as Tokyo Station and Ginza Mitsukoshi.
+There are other stores, such as Tokyo Station and Ginza Mitsukoshi.

 matu2.jpg matu3.jpg

-★Shami-torso (tile rice cracker)
+★Shami-fuso (tile rice crackers)

 It seems that the seasonal pattern is limited to the main store.